wheelhouseio/curriculum-github/plaintext files/videos.md

 * You can remove changes in the working directory using `git checkout`.
 * This is destructive!
 You will throw away the changes and not be able to get them back.
-* `git checkout -- <file_name>` is the syntax.
-The `--` lets git know you're talkind about a file.
+* `git checkout --<file_name>` is the syntax.
+The `--` lets git know you're talking about a file.
 This will revert the file to the version found in the last commit.
 * This only works for files in the working directory.
-Files in the staged area or already commited won't be reverted.
+Files in the staging area or already commited won't be reverted.

 6.24: Removing Tracked Files

-* Just as `git mv` exists to move or rename a file and instantly stage the change, `git rm` exists to remove a file.
+* Just as `git mv` exists to move or rename a file and instantly add the change to the staging area, `git rm` exists to remove a file.
-* `git rm <file_name>` will remove the file and `add` the change to staging.
+* `git rm <file_name>` will remove the file and `add` the change to the staging area.

 ---